 When I arrived at Thistle it was very, very scary.
-I’d been bedridden for so long — to leave the house I needed a wheelchair.
-Thistle asked what my hopes were for the future.
-I didn’t know how to answer.
+I’d been bedridden with severe back pain for so long – I needed a wheelchair to leave the house.
+Thistle asked what my hopes were for the future and I didn’t know how to answer.
 But I took a deep breath and told them my wildest, most unrealistic dream: to start swimming again.
-It had once been my big passion.
-But I never really imagined that I’d be able to do it again.
+It had been my big passion.
+But I never really imagined that my dream could come true.

-Everything Thistle did was focused on me and my needs.
-I started to develop my physical and emotional health.
-I tried taking a swimming class in the local pool.
+With small steps, I started to develop my physical and emotional health, joining one of Thistle’s Lifestyle Management courses.
+I tried a swimming class in the local pool.
 Slowly I rediscovered my love for the water.
-And last year, I did the thing I never believed I could do.
-I took part in the Great Scottish Swim across Loch Lomond.

 In 2016 after 7 years of being medically retired, I went back to work.
 Now I’m a Health and Wellbeing practitioner at Thistle.
 It means so much to me to be able to support people who are struggling with their own health.
 I’ll never forget my first meeting, the relief at being listened to was overwhelming.
 It gave me hope.
 Now I can give that to others.
 It makes me so excited to start work every morning.

 Then three years ago, I discovered wild swimming and it changed my life.
 I swim every week without fail, in lochs, reservoirs and the sea.
 I still have back problems and always will, but I am able to do what I love and when I’m in pain the water helps.
 Last year, I applied to swim the English Channel as part of a relay team and I couldn’t believe it when in December 2019, I received word that I had been accepted for summer 2020!